frictionlessdata/website-old/guides/point-location-data.md

     * If you add a required constraint to both, you can’t have a missing location.
     * If you don’t add required constraint, you could have lat without lon or vise versa.

-### 5. Foreign key reference to well-known place-name
+### 5. String and Foreign key reference to well-known place-name

 All the previous examples assume you know the coordinates of the location.
 What if you only know the name?
 You could refer to an another data resource and use the name to determine the coordinates.
 This data resource is often called a [Gazetteer](https://en.wikipedia.org/wiki/Gazetteer).
 [Often](https://en.wikipedia.org/wiki/Gazetteer#List_of_gazetteers) a [website](http://www.icsm.gov.au/cgna/websites.html) or API is placed in front of the data so you can provide a name and the location data is returned

+A date may be an additional field included in the foreign key relationship.

 #### CSV